Archive for motivation

 I’ve been experimenting with something different for a while, purposefully taking responsibility for being inspired.
 For a while I didn’t know if it would work.
 Inspiration is kind of an elusive phenomenon after all.
 And even if you choose to look for inspiration, does that mean it will come?

-how to be inspired, morning inspirational readings, how to wake up inspired, Wake Up Inspired, inspiration to wake up, waking up, inspiration to get up in the morning, inspiration to get up, ways to be inspired, how to become inspired
+how to be inspired, morning inspirational readings, how to wake up inspired, Wake Up Inspired, inspiration to wake up, waking up, how to become inspired, inspiration to get up in the morning, inspiration to get up, ways to be inspired